Skip to main content

 Environment Variables

-Configure the server via environment variables:
+Configure the penguin-web entrypoint via environment variables:

 # Server settings